hyper-nft-dev/hpyernft-repo-hub/docs/user-guide.md

-# 📚 Lemora User Guide
+# 📚 HyperNFT User Guide

-## Welcome to Lemora
+## Welcome to HyperNFT

-Lemora is an advanced AI-powered wallet tracking platform that helps you monitor cryptocurrency wallets, analyze trading patterns, and receive intelligent alerts about market movements.
-This guide will help you get started with all Lemora features.
+HyperNFT is an advanced AI-powered nft.generation platform that helps you monitor cryptocurrency wallets, analyze trading patterns, and receive intelligent alerts about market movements.
+This guide will help you get started with all HyperNFT features.

 ## 🚀 Quick Start

 ### Getting Started in 3 Steps

 1. **Install the Chrome Extension** or **Join our Telegram Bot**
-2. **Add wallets to track**
+2. **Generate NFTs to track**
 3. **Receive AI-powered insights**

 ## 📱 Platform Overview